udacity/create-your-own-adventure/english/batman/batman.md

 Click [here](http://www.imdb.com/title/tt0096895/) to visit IMDB.

+The real dark knight is Hans Zimmer!! click [here](https://www.youtube.com/watch?v=buejiFXN7Hw) to be amazed on youtube.

 But I know what you're wondering.
 If Bruch Wayne is the Bat, then who is Bruce Wayne?
 Well it's obvious...

 ...IT'S JOHN CENA!!!